 And we do eat plain roasted asparagus most of these nights, but lately, I’ve been a-fixin’ to add an extra (yet easy, simple, not hard, fast, quick, and easy) element to my roasted vegetables, to turn them into a more interesting side.
 As my kids have been getting older, this is possibly more welcome than it was when they were littler.
 And it’s certainly a good trick for entertaining.
 Also see these little potatoes with their harissa dipping sauce, about to become a Workman Household Classic.

 If you happen to grow your own herbs, you will likely have all of these sauce ingredients on hand.
-If you don’t, but you have some leftover herbs from other recipes (and most of the time, this is me), then this Creamy Mustard-Oregano Sauce is one of the most satisfying ways to put them to good use.
+If you don’t, but you have some leftover herbs from other recipes (and most of the time, this is me), then this lovely sauce for asparagus (or other roasted vegetable) is one of the most satisfying ways to put them to good use.

 Random fact: When my kids were little Jack liked only the tips of the asparagus, while Charlie liked only the stalks.
 When your kids are young, any little at-the-table bonus like this takes on almost epic-pleasure status.